datacoves/docs/docs/how-tos/vscode/environment-variables.md

 ### Step 2: Save Changes

-If you do not save changes, the variable will not be deleted.
+If you do not save changes, the variable will not be deleted

 ![Delete variables](assets/env_var_project_delete.png)